How to Drive in Milan? [Full Milan ZTL map buses and cars]

 Each Italian city has its own rules regarding ZTLs.
 In Milan, there are two of them and they have a general restriction according to emission of pollutants and to the vehicle’s size.
 We show all that in detail below, but we can anticipate that most tourist buses are not allowed within the ZTL in Milan.

-The Area B is restricted to vehicles with length below 12 meters, while the Area C lowers that limit to 7.5 meters or shorter.
+In Area B, only vehicles with less than 12 meters of length may enter.
+In Area C, only vehicles with less than 7.5 meters of length may enter.
 Therefore, it is impossible to circulate with most tourist buses in the ZTL of Milan.
 You can see those regions of traffic limitation in detail by using the map we provide below:

 Milan ZTL for cars